-2.1.3.3.
-Read/Write (R/W).
+2.1.3.3 Read/Write (R/W)

 This input defines a data transfer as a read (high) or a write (low) cycle.
-This signal is used as WR with an Intel processor type.

-2.1.3.4.
-Data Transfer Acknowledge (DTACK).
+2.1.3.4 Data Transfer Acknowledge (DTACK)

 This output signals the completion of the operation phase of a bus cycle to the processor.
-If the bus cycle is a processor read, the CMFP asserts DTACK to indicate that the information on the data bus is valid.
-If the bus cycle is a processor to the CMFP, DTACK acknowledges the acceptance of the data by the CMFP.
-DTACK will be asserted only by an CMFP that has CS or IACK (and IEI) asserted.
-This signal is not used with a 6800 processor type.
+If the bus cycle is a processor read, the MFP asserts \overline{DTACK} to indicate that the information on the data bus is valid.
+If the bus cycle is a processor to the MFP, \overline{DTACK} acknowledges the acceptance of the data by the MFP. \overline{DTACK} will be asserted only by an MFP that has \overline{CS} or \overline{IACK} (and \overline{IEI}) asserted.

-2.1.3.5.
-Register Select Bus (RS1 Through RS5).
+2.1.3.5 Register Select Bus (RS1 ~ RS5)

-The lower five bits if the register select bus select an internal CMFP register during a read or write operation.
+The lower five bits of register select bus select an internal MFP register during a read or write operation.

-2.1.3.6.
-Data Bus (D0 Through D7).
+2.1.3.6 Data Bus (D0 \sim D7)

-This bidirectional bus is used to receive data from or transmit data to the CMFP's internal registers during a processor read or write cycle.
+This bidirectional bus is used to receive data from or transmit data to the MFP's internal registers during a processor read or write cycle.
 During an interrupt acknowledge cycle, the data bus is used to pass a vector number to the processor.
-Since the CMFP is an 8-bit peripheral, the CMFP could be located on either the upper or lower portion of the 16-bit data bus (even or odd address).
+Since the MFP is an 8-bit peripheral, the MFP could be located on either the upper or lower portion of the 16-bit data bus (even or odd address).
 However, during an interrupt acknowledge cycle, the vector number passed to the processor must be located in the low byte of the data word.
-As a result, D0-D7 of the CMFP must be connected to the low order eight bits of the processor data bus, placing CMFP registers at odd addresses if vectored interrupts are to be used.
+As a result, $D0\sim D7$ of the MFP must be connected to the low order eight bits of the processor data bus, placing MFP registers at odd addresses if vectored interrupts are to be used.

-2.1.3.7.
-Reset (RESET).
+2.1.3.7 Reset (RESET)

-This input will initialize the CMFP during power up or in response to a total system reset.
-Refer to 2.2.3. for further information.
+This input will initialize the MFP during power up or in response to a total system reset.
+Refer to "2.2.3 Reset Operation" for further information.